Sophie Serafino: The Every Woman Foundation

-Sophie is the founder of the Every Woman Foundation.
-She is also the President of the Foundation in Canada, and in the United States.
-Sophie has worked within the Foundation’s outreach programs particularly in music, writing and teen mentorship and also partially funded the 2011, 2012, 2013 Festivals and has been an active board member since the beginnings of the Foundation.
+Sophie founded the Every Woman Foundation (2008–2018).
+She served as President of the Foundation in both Canada and the United States.
+Sophie actively worked within the Foundation’s outreach programs, particularly in music, writing, and teen mentorship.
+She also partially funded the 2011, 2012, and 2013 Festivals and remained an active board member throughout the Foundation’s operation, which ceased in 2018.

 Ovarian Cancer Canada

 Sophie is a spokesperson for Ovarian Cancer Canada which is the only registered Canadian charity solely dedicated to overcoming ovarian cancer.
 Sophie has spoken and performed at numerous events on behalf of the charity including The Calgary Women’s Show in 2012, The Ovarian Cancer Walk of Hope Edmonton 2013 which Sophie co-emceed with Global Television presenter Nicola Crosbie, and Sophie also appeared in the 2014 Public Service Awareness Announcement on Global Television.

 Other Charitable Contributions

 Sophie joined other celebrities on the catwalk at the Heart Truth Fashion Show Calgary in support of the Heart & Stroke Foundation of Alberta in 2012, and 2014, and regularly donates her time, and services as a speaker and performer to charities she supports, including the Canadian Foundation for Women’s Health Gala in 2013, and the Purple Heart Gala for Discovery House Calgary.